 Typically a system reset at timeout is the preferred method for using the WDT, if you wish to have an interrupt occur before the system reset occurs (bit 14 = 0 in the WDTMRCTL Register), additional programming is required to "attach" a specific IRQ to the WDT.
 An interrupt service routine must also be written to handle this IRQ.
-Please see the AMD Elan520 User's Manual or contact Technologic Systems.
+Please download the AMD Elan SC520 user's manual or contact Technologic Systems.

 When using the Linux OS, we provide a driver to initialize and "feed" the WDT.
 We also provide a Linux sample application program with full source.